cbednarski/hostess/README.md

-    hostess off domain      # Disable a domain (but don't remove it completely) hostess on domain       # Re-enable a domain that was disabled hostess ls              # List domains, target ips, and on/off status
+    hostess off domain      # Disable a domain (but don't remove it completely) hostess on domain       # Re-enable a domain that was disabled hostess ls              # List domains, target ips, and on/off status hostess fix             # Read your hosts file and spew warnings if needed hostess fix -f          # Rewrite your hosts file (things may get deleted) hostess dump            # Dump your hosts file as json hostess apply           # Add entries from a json file

 hostess may mangle your hosts file.
 In general it will probably look like this, with domains pointing at the same IP grouped together and disabled domains commented out.